 It is important not to minimize the amount of experience and time with horses needed to use horseback riding as therapy; the goals should include creating a real and empathetic bond with at least one horse, and strengthening nonverbal communication skills with people as well as animals by practicing these skills and using them frequently in situations where these nonverbal...[ read more ]

-Navigating the Wilderness, or Advocating for the Teenager with Asperger’s Syndrome (Cont.)
+Navigating the Wilderness, or Advocating for the Teenager with Autism or Asperger’s Syndrome (Cont.)

 TAKE THE RIGHT MAP: LEARN HOW TO COMMUNICATE IN THE SYSTEM You may think of yourself as a good communicator, a gifted conversationalist, or a friend to all, but none of these attributes will help you navigate a bureaucracy if you do not know their rules.
-Not knowing the appropriate forms that communication must take to be effective in a...[ read more ]
+Not knowing the appropriate forms that communication takes to be effective in a bureaucracy...[ read more ]